rikgig/cp4ba-hello-world/README.md

  *   /hello
  *   /hello?firstName=Remi&lastName=Cauchon

-Here the swagger view of the Hello World API
+Here the swagger view of the Hello World REST API

 ![cp4ba-hello-world](images/hello-world-rest-swagger.PNG)

 ### Deploy the nodejs Server on your Openshift Cluster